peridio/docs/src/docs/cli/organizations/remove-user.md

 ---
-title: list
+title: remove-user
 ---

-# peridio deployments list
+# peridio organizations remove-user

-List deployments information.
+Disassociate a user from an organization.

 ## Flags